 - Value of permanent injuries or disability

 Besides your medical expenses and lost wages, your truck accident attorney will use testimony and reports from medical experts to establish the type of medical treatment you will need in the future.

 In the case of a long-term or permanent injury, your lawyer will use industry standards and case law to determine the value of your physical damages.Reaching Out for Help When Injured in a Truck Accident

-If you suffered injuries in a semi-truck accident in Oakdale or anywhere in Stanislaus County, you will need an advocate to help you.
+If you suffered injuries in a semi-truck accident in Oakdale or Stanislaus County, you would need an advocate to help you.
 A truck accident lawyer in Oakdale will protect your legal rights and help you through the process of filing a compensation claim.
 Your attorney can do all the legwork and research to build your case and submit it to the insurance company for a settlement.
-Your attorney can also get you the medical care you need so you can focus on recovery instead of worrying about the legal process.
+Your attorney can also get you the medical care you need to focus on recovery instead of worrying about the legal process.

-Watch the following video to learn more about the types of damages you can claim in a trucking accident claim.Establishing Liability for Your Damages
+Watch the following video to learn more about the damages you can claim in a trucking accident claim.Establishing Liability for Your Damages

 More than one party may be liable in a truck accident.
 Your injury lawyer can sort out the entanglement of the situation and negotiate with the insurance carrier to offer a fair settlement.
 To establish liability and negligence for your damages, your attorney may need to get specific types of evidence on truck collisions, which may include:

 - Accident scene photos: photos can provide critical information about the accident scene, the other driver, the weather, or obstructions.

 - "Black box' data: commercial trucks have a data recording device or black box data that can provide information about the truck's speed at the time of the accident and other crucial insights.